 Barium esophagogram: An x-ray of the esophagus.
 The patient drinks a liquid that contains barium (a silver-white metallic compound).
 The liquid coats the esophagus, and x-rays are taken.

 Head and Neck Cancer Care in Brevard County

 If you or a loved one have been diagnosed with laryngeal cancer or another type of head and neck cancer, the experts at Cancer Care Centers of Brevard are ready to help.
-We have cancer centers available throughout Brevard County, including Melbourne, Rockledge, Merritt Island, Palm Bay, and Sebastian, FL.
+We have cancer centers available throughout Brevard County, including Melbourne, Rockledge, Merritt Island, and Palm Bay, FL.